SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(3-Your-first-Item).md

 sidebar_position: 3
 ---

-This is the **third Part** of our Developer Guide, you can find a full overview on our [main page](Developer-Guide).
+This is the **third Part** of our Developer Guide, you can find a full overview on our [main page](Developer-Guide.md).

-If you haven't checked out the [second Part of this Guide](Developer-Guide-(2-Creating-the-Addon)), then please do that.
+If you haven't checked out the [second Part of this Guide](Developer-Guide-(2-Creating-the-Addon).md), then please do that.

 ## 1. A little recap